 The key to this method is to truly and honestly feel sorry in your heart.
 You have to feel remorse for having hurt another person.
 Often you feel this when you go through a similar experience of heartbreak that you caused the other person.
 When that happens, you automatically feel true and honest remorse in your heart.

 When you feel it, you can go into meditation and after your meditation, you can take a moment to visualize yourself in front of the other person, and then tell them you are sorry.
-You can find the exact meditation I did in this process below.
+I created a recording of the exact meditation I did in this process.
+Click the button below to try it for yourself and see how quickly it works.

 I have tried this method before and I know it works.
 I had been struggling to let go of my guilt about treating an ex-boyfriend in a certain way.
 I was struggling with this so much that I even had a cranio-sacral therapy session to deal with my feelings.